Remortgage Advice Service

 Before you start the remortgage process, make sure you know exactly what the costs will be, bearing in mind that you are likely to need to cover legal costs, valuation fees, and various administration and mortgage fees.

-While many mortgage lenders many offer special deals, such as no legal fees, or a money back offer, remember that this is cost to the remortgage provider is likely to be made up somewhere else in the remortgage process.
+While many mortgage lenders may offer special deals, such as no legal fees, or a money back offer, remember that this cost to the remortgage provider is likely to be made up somewhere else in the remortgage process.

 Despite these potential costs, you may decide after careful consideration of the figures involved that remortgaging is going to offer you a better deal, financially-speaking, over the longer term.
 Or, you may find that the costs involved are outweighed by the practical benefits of remortgaging – for example, the flexibility to make overpayments or underpayments.

-Remortgaging can be a complicated process, so to make sure you get the best deal get use our free remortgage calculator, above, to compare over, 5,000 mortgage deals from over 27 different providers.
+Remortgaging can be a complicated process, so to make sure you get the best deal get use our free remortgage calculator, above, to compare over 5,000 mortgage deals from over 70 different providers.